modwanz/modwanzmanager/.github/ISSUE_TEMPLATE/bug-issue-template.md

 ---

 **Please only open the issue if the following is true**
-- This is an issue in the Modwanz Manager and ONLY Modwanz Manager (NOT Youtube Vanced/Music/microG)
+- This is an issue in the Modwanz Manager and ONLY Modwanz Manager (NOT Rz YouTube X Premium/Music/Support Wanz)

 **Phone Specifications:**
 - Brand: